Interpolating Feigin-Frenkel Duality at the Critical Level to Matrices of Complex Size: Drinfeld--Sokolov Reduction of gl-lambda and po-lambda

-In their seminal work \cite{Drinfeld_Sokolov}, Drinfeld and Sokolov showed that the Adler-Gelfand-Dickey bracket is in fact a special case of a Hamiltonian reduction on the Kac-Moody algebra $\widehat{\fr{gl}}_n$.
-Specifically, one considers a reductive Lie algebra with decomposition determined by a principal nilpotent $f$.
-The relevant manifold $\widetilde{M}$ consists of operators of the form:
+In their seminal work \cite{Drinfeld_Sokolov}, Drinfeld and Sokolov showed that the second Adler--Gelfand--Dickey bracket can be realized as a special case of Hamiltonian reduction on the affine Kac--Moody algebra $\widehat{\fr{gl}}_n$.
+Specifically, one considers a reductive Lie algebra with decomposition: